 While male infertility can be genetically passed down, there are several different factors that can cause male infertility.
 A cancer diagnosis or injury can result in male infertility, while repeated infection or immunity problems can decrease male fertility.
-A multitude of lifestyle choices such as diet, nutrition, smoking habits, drug use, exercise habits and body weight can decrease male fertility.
+Lifestyle choices such as diet, nutrition, tobacco and drug use, exercise habits, and body weight can decrease male fertility.

 Myth: There is no common diagnosis with male infertility.

 While the specific cause of male infertility can vary greatly, the most common diagnosis associated with male infertility is low sperm count.

 Myth: Separate health problems do not affect male fertility.

 Chronic conditions such as diabetes and liver cirrhosis can cause abnormal male ejaculation due to nerve damage and retrograde ejaculation.
 Muscles in the bladder normally close during ejaculation, preventing the entry of semen.
 During retrograde ejaculation, the semen is redirected into the bladder when these muscles fail to activate.
 If you are concerned that a chronic condition may be impacting your fertility, reach out to a physician to learn more.

 Extra weight presents a multitude of health issues, and can wreak havoc on male fertility.
 Obesity causes elevated estrogen and low testosterone levels, which can cause sperm count to decrease.
 Overweight males also experience a decreased libido.
 The simple solution is to calculate your Body Mass Index, which provides a healthy numerical range based on height and weight, and work towards it.
 Exercise will increase energy, decrease weight, and equalize testosterone and libido levels.